Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

 Our patient: “I have had several episodes of pain in my stomach (points to right upper quadrant) over the past day.
 It began 2 days ago after we ate Chinese food at our local restaurant.
 It comes and goes, but this morning it was much worse.
 We went to the urgent care by our home.
 The doctor checked me over and said we needed to come here for a gallbladder test.
 I have these papers from his office.”

 Patient hands you a brief note from the office: “Patient with right upper quadrant pain, negative Murphy’s but multiple risk factors.
 Normal exam, fecal occult blood negative stool, urine dip negative, ECG normal sinus, no STEMI, abdominal plain film negative for free air.
 Sent to ED for further evaluation.”

-It is important to note that when a patient arrives from any outside facility (e.g. office, another ED) it is essential to still approach them as if they are undifferentiated.
-Starting with someone else’s diagnosis has potential danger and can lead to anchor bias.
+It is important to note that when a patient arrives from any outside facility (e.g. office, another ED) it is still essential to approach them as if they are undifferentiated.
+Starting with someone else’s diagnosis has potential danger and can lead to anchoring bias.
 Trust but verify.

 Our patient: ROS is positive for nausea; negative for vomiting or diarrhea; feeling generally more tired past 2 days; no ENT complaints, no ocular complaints, no fever/chills, cough or cold symptoms; no chest pain; no shortness of breath; no black or bloody stools; no urinary symptoms; no vaginal bleeding or discharge; no trauma; all other ROS negative.

 Past medical, surgical, social and family histories, as well as medications, and allergies are important for this section and should be reviewed with the patient.
 Remember, not all information in an electronic medical record is accurate or up to date.